Join our school from 9th grade

-For this first year, students are welcomed at École catholique de l'Enfant-Jésus in Dryden, where a support person is on hand to welcome them and guide them in their learning.
-The teacher is accessible virtually, and students can also take advantage of courses offered by the Consortium d'apprentissage virtuel de langue française de l'Ontario (CAVLFO).
+The teacher is accessible virtually or in person, while a support person is on hand to welcome students and support them in their learning.
+Students can also take advantage of courses offered by the Consortium d'apprentissage virtuel de langue française de l'Ontario (CAVLFO), as well as numerous outdoor activities organized throughout the year to enrich their educational experience.

 Information: